trinchan/slackbot/README.md

 Adding Bots
 ===========
-Create a new file in the robots directory and follow the template below
+Create a new go file in the robots directory.

+If you use [Sublime Text](http://www.sublimetext.com/) for development, then you can simply add and use the included snippet to easily generate a template Robot based on the filename.
+Otherwise, refer to the template below.

 ```go
 package robots